aggress/mesosphere-dcos-kafka-installer/README.md

 * Deploys Confluent Platform Kafka with full security - Active Directory/Kerberos GSSAPI & SASL_SSL authentication
 * Supports deployment of multiple Kafka clusters for multi-tenant environments
 * DC/OS group/folder support for organising clusters such as /dev/123456-kafka/
-* DC/OS strict mode security out of the box
+* DC/OS strict mode security out of the box (only strict at this time)
 * Deployment of an Active Directory server on AWS for testing
 * Dynamic generation of:
   * a batch script to add Active Directory users, principals and generate keytabs